 To measure the success of this project, Vera and OVC engaged an external researcher to evaluate the SART implementation process in the Johnson County DOC.
 Detailed steps for community confinement and juvenile detention facilities seeking to partner with local SARTs, along with lessons learned from this project, were also documented in a national resource guide and interactive web-based tool that offer a practical, streamlined plan and a number of useful resources for local correctional facilities around the country committed to responding to sexual assault in a coordinated and victim-centered way while maintaining facility safety and security.

 Why SARTs for Corrections?

-A SART is a multidisciplinary team of health care providers, law enforcement representatives, advocates, and other professionals who coordinate their actions to help ensure that victims of sexual assault are supported and perpetrators held accountable.
+A sexual assault response team (SART) is a multidisciplinary team of health care providers, law enforcement representatives, advocates, and other professionals who coordinate their actions to help ensure that victims of sexual assault are supported and perpetrators held accountable.

-SARTs are in wide use in communities but are still relatively uncommon in confinement settings—although a few correctional systems have developed them since the passage of the Prison Rape Elimination Act of 2003.
-Implementing SARTs in corrections is an important step towards changing the culture within institutions from one where victims are blamed to one where victims are treated with dignity and respect.
+SARTs are in wide use in communities but are still relatively uncommon in confinement settings—although a few correctional systems (mostly prisons and jails) have developed them since the passage of the Prison Rape Elimination Act of 2003.
+Implementing SARTs in corrections is an important step towards changing the culture within institutions from one where victims are blamed to one where survivors are treated with dignity and respect.

 For more information on our SART work, please contact Ram Subramanian.